-Up to twelve Bates Science Fellows are selected in the summer before they arrive at Bates, and carry this distinction throughout their Bates career.
+STEM Scholars (formerly Bates Science Fellows) are selected in the summer before their first year, and carry this distinction throughout their Bates career.
+Students may also apply to join the program beginning in their sophomore year.

-- Explore current and enduring questions and quandaries in the sciences
+- Explore current and enduring questions and quandaries in the sciences, including equity and inclusion in STEM

-- Make connections to ongoing course work in chemistry, biology, and math courses
+- Make connections to ongoing course work in STEM courses

 - Talk about challenges in courses and strategize solutions